What is Turbinoplasty and Turbinectomy?

 Are you a suitable candidate for Turbinate Reduction Surgery?

-Turbinate surgery may be required to treat various conditions.
-It is mostly a functional procedure, so people who have trouble breathing through their noses are usually the ones who are advised to get it.
+Turbinate surgery may be required to help treat various conditions.
+It is mostly a functional procedure, so people who have trouble breathing through their noses are usually the ones who are advised to consider surgery.
 You are a candidate for turbinate surgery:

 - If you have chronic nasal obstruction